www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

 $sudo systemctl start getjudo.service
 ```

-### Config (both versions)
+### Config (ESP8266)
-In both versions, it is necessary to generate a token.
+It is necessary to generate a token.
 To do this, log into the cloud service with your user account on https://www.myjudo.eu.
 After the successful login, you can copy the hexadecimal-token (just take the "knmtoken" not the "judotoken") from the URL in the address bar of the browser.
 The token must then be inserted under TOKEN in the code.

-#### Only ESP:
 The token can be used to create a URL that can also be used to read out the serial number and all other data:
 https://www.myjudo.eu/interface/?token=INSERT_TOKEN_HERE&group=register&command=get%20device%20data
-As a response you get the complete data set, which also contains the serial number of the device at the beginning, which must then be entered in the code under SERIALNUMBER

-With this the configuration is finished.
-The software can now be flashed into the ESP, respectively the script can be executed .
+As a response you get the complete data set, which also contains the serial number of the device at the beginning, which must then be entered in the code under SERIALNUMBER.
+The software can now be flashed into the ESP

+### Startup
 Afterwards the device should set itself up automatically with mqtt-autoconfig in homeassitant with all entities:

 ![HASSIO autoconfig of this device](hassio_device_autconfig.png)